Hasansattar/PIAIC_QUATER-4_BlockChain_ASSIGMENTS/ASSIGMENT_1_Redux-Todo/README.md

 ## Requirements

-# ser can add todo
+# user can add todo
 # user can delete todo
 # user can edit the todo
 # user can delete all todo